ecssiah/libgdx-and-jruby/README.md

     Layer 1    |||||||||||||||||||
     Layer 0    ||||||||||||||||||||||||||||||||||||

-Since the layers are rendered from the bottom up I use (@numLayers + 1 - i) to have the tint start dark and become full when it is at the final, or closest, layer.
-So it starts on the bottom right of the above graph and works towards the top left in brightness.
-Notice the + 1 because you want the brightness to be full when on the last layer which is i = @numLayers - 1.
-There is the - 1 we avoided using 0...@numLayers.
-If you substitute into that i into the function for the last rendered layer you get:
+Since the layers are rendered from the bottom up I use (@numLayers - 1 - i) for the argument to the function.
+This is so that the tint starts dark and becomes brightest when it is at the final, or closest, layer which is rendered last.
+It contains the - 1 we avoided by using 0...6 instead of 0..6.
+So on the "graph" it starts at the bottom right and works towards the top left.
+Really we are going backwards through the function.
+This is why you need (@numLayers - 1 - i) instead of just i as the argument.
+You could also just resort layers, but you'll find that you then have to go backwards through them to render them since you draw from back to front.
+Pick your poison.
+If you substitute the final index i = @numLayers - 1 into the function you get:

-    Math.exp(@numLayers + 1 - (@numLayers + 1))
+    Math.exp(@numLayers - 1 - (@numLayers - 1))

-That gives you Math.exp(0) which is 1.
+That gives you Math.exp(0) or e^0 which is 1.
 That is the maximum value for the exponential function with coefficent 1.
 So you end up with the *last* layer rendererd being the brightest.
 And the first layer rendered being the darkest.
 As it should be.

 Also,